Ian Randolph

 Why do people do what they do, and what would actually make them do something new?

 I started with the brain.
-At Yale I studied cognitive science, summa cum laude, because I wanted to understand the machinery underneath every choice a person makes.
+At Yale I studied cognitive science, summa cum laude, because I wanted to understand the real why behind every choice a person makes.
 The deeper I went, the clearer one thing became.
 Technology is rarely the hard part.
 People are.
 A product can be brilliant and still fail, because no one changes what they do to use it.

 So I went to study how people decide.
 At the LSE I took a master’s in decision science and graduated top of my class.
 My thesis used psychometrics to predict where collective behavior would break next: DARPA-funded research into how beliefs spread online, in the wake of the Arab Spring.
 I learned that behavior at scale is not random.
 It has structure.
 You can model it.